howtomakeaturn/tempfornow/README.md

 # Why Nawiat is super extendible?
 * Nawiat is composed by 'Modules'
 * Each 'Module' are just two Laravel packages ( Main/Admin ).
-* Each 'Main' Laravel package of 'Module' is shipped with a Facade dealing with everything.
+* Each 'Main' Laravel package of 'Module' is shipped with a Facade or Manager to help dealing with everything.

 Even admin panel are composed by the same rules.